Bergs, cobbles & beers with Sir Bradley Wiggins

 The Molenberg was for a long time the first pivot point in the Ronde.
 Indeed, much hinged on the poor state of the cobblestones and the bottleneck that ensured when the peloton attacked the Molenberg.
 Two-time winner Peter Van Petegem always said: “If you’re not in the first 10 to take the Molenberg, it will take you at least half an hour to get back in front.”
 The Molenberg was also the place where Tom Boonen and Fabian Cancellara broke away from the pack in 2010.
 On that occasion, Cancellara went on to win the Tour of Flanders.
 This is a climb you want to hit hard.

-This asphalted climb is regulary featured in the Flemish spring classics.
+This asphalt climb is regularly featured in the Flemish spring classics.
 It's positioned immediately after the legendary cobbles of the Haaghoek.
 The Leberg is 700m long and has an average gradient of 6,1% with its steepest point, 14%, in a right-hand curve at the bottom of the climb.
 The climb connects to the last bit of the Pottenberg which is less steep, but runs exposed through fields and acres, causing wind to have a significant influence.
+Look out for the road graffiti in support of local riders that can be seen on your way up all year round.

 Bar Gidon is located on the market square in Geraardsbergen, next to the Vesten and close to the famous Muur, where cycling history is written.
 The cycling café bar is owned by ex-professional Frederic Penne who was active in cycling for 20 years, of which 5 years as a prof. Perfect place to taste the local specialty: Mattentaarten.
 It’s a unique regional cake that enjoys great fame, even beyond the national borders.